Implementation and performance analysis of efficient grid-free integral wall models in unstructured-grid LES solvers: Discretization and solution method

-To evaluate the integral in equation \ref{eqn:utau_equation}, we use Gauss-Lobatto-Legendre (GLL) quadrature method.
+The integral in equation \ref{eqn:utau_equation} is evaluated using the Gauss-Lobatto-Legendre (GLL) quadrature method.
 A simple Gauss-Legendre quadrature excludes the boundary points, therefore the GLL is chosen to include the boundary conditions in the evaluation of the integral.
-The Q-point GLL quadrature formula is given by,
+The $n$-point GLL quadrature formula is given by,